 - Snatch complex: 2 TNG power snatches + 1 hang squat snatch

 - Clean and Jerk ladder

-In order to prepare for the competition, I had to make a few changes to my training including:
+To prepare for the competition, I had to make a few changes to my training, including:

 - Reducing and eventually eliminating cardio

 - Increasing strength training